awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 ## A DB Instance Not in a VPC Accessed by a Client Application Through the Internet<a name="USER_VPC.Scenario6"></a>

 New Amazon RDS customers can only create a DB instance in a VPC\.
-However, you might need to connect to an existing Amazon RDS DB instance that is not in a VPC from a client application through the Internet\.
+However, you might need to connect to an existing Amazon RDS DB instance that is not in a VPC from a client application through the internet\.

 The following diagram shows this scenario\.